CovenantSQL/HashStablePack/README.md

 }
 ```
 As long as the declarations of `MyInt` and `Data` are in the same file as `Struct`, the parser will determine that the type information for `MyInt` and `Data` can be passed into the definition of `Struct` before its methods are generated.

+### Known issues
+- map type is not supported. will cause undetermined marshal content.

 ### License